-To me it is like in Fusion you fully create the model before working on the CAM part.
+To me it is like in the other software you fully create the model before working on the CAM part.
 But in vcarve the drawing and CAM are sort of done at the same time.

 Adrian wrote:It's a common issue that many people struggle with when moving from a fully 3D product to something like VCarve.

 sharkcutup wrote:When I want rounded edge pockets at the bottom I have used High Core Box Bits .375" dia & .75" dia.